In vivo (studies using labeled compounds)

 Examination using a tandem method is possible.

-Pharmacokinetic study using human hepatocyte chimeric mouse
+Pharmacokinetic study using chimeric mice with humanized liver

 Study for transfer of a compound into placenta/fetus and its excretion in milk